 An IRA or Individual Retirement Account is simply an account you use to invest your money for retirement.
 The beautiful thing about IRA’s is that they offer tax benefits, so it’s the perfect place to start investing, especially if your employer doesn’t have a 401K plan.
 Knowing how to open an IRA can seem daunting but we are here to show you it’s actually really simple.

 There are two basic flavors of IRA accounts.
 Traditional IRAs and Roth IRAs.
-You can learn more about IRA’s here: thefinancetwins.com/what-is-an-ira
+You can learn about both in our IRA guide.

 Step 1 to Open an IRA: Decide Where To Open Your IRA Account